Understanding KZG Polynomial Commitment Scheme

 Conclusions

-KZG commitment scheme is foundational for some practical Zero-Knowledge Proof systems, including Groth16, Plonk, Halo, etc. Thus, understanding this underlying technique would help you to better understand the how ZKP systems are constructed.
+KZG commitment scheme is an important component in the Plonk protocol.
 A full Python code of this post could be found in my GitHub repo.
 Hope you enjoy reading!